stevengharris/NodeSwiftLogging/README.md

 ## Bootstrapping the LoggingSystem backend

 Optionally, you can tell the SwiftLog `LoggingSystem` to use the `NodeConsoleLogger` backend using the same NodeConsole instance you used to register the callback.
-You can pass the Logger.LogLevel to use, or the NodeConsoleLogger will use a default of "debug" if you don't specify it.
+You can pass the Logger.Level to use, or the NodeConsoleLogger will use a default of "debug" if you don't specify it.
 The string you pass from node.js must resolve properly to a SwiftLog Logger.Level value or an error will be thrown:

 ```
 nodeConsole.bootstrapLoggingSystem("info");